-Grill Abrasive Scrubbers
+Using Grill Abrasive Scrubbers to Remove Rust

 A grill abrasive scrubber can remove a good amount of rust in no time.

-Vinegar and Baking Soda Paste
+Using Vinegar and Baking Soda Paste to Remove Rust

 Baking soda and vinegar are two of the most environmentally friendly ways of cleaning rust from grills and any other metal objects.
 Get a cup of baking soda and add vinegar bit by bit until it forms a consistent paste.
 Apply the paste onto the grill using a sponge or a scouring pad.

-Lemon Juice and Detergent
+Using Lemon Juice and Detergent to Remove Rust

 Lemon juice can also dissolve the rust much like vinegar.
 Mix the juice with detergent and water to create a thick, sticky cleanser.
 Apply the cleanser onto the grill’s rusted surfaces and cover it with plastic so that the water does not evaporate too quickly.
 Allow the solution to stay on the grill for about 24 hours.
-Afterward, remove the plastic covering, scrub the grill with a scouring pad or brush, and rinse with water thoroughly.
+Afterward, remove the plastic covering, scrub the grill with a scouring pad or brush, and rinse thoroughly with water.

 Buy two to three liters of Coke to soak the grill.
 Submerge the grill into the coke and leave it overnight.
 The next day, scrub the rust away with a scouring pad or brush.
 Rinse the rust and the residue with water.
 If some of the rust still clings onto the metal surfaces, repeat the process.

 Mix a paste of baking soda and apply it on the metal surfaces.
 Allow the paste to sit for about 20 minutes to neutralize the effect of the acid.
 Wash any residue from the naval jelly or baking soda away with a thorough rinse of water.

-Reseasoning Your Grill
+Season Your Grill